Bosniaks: Yugoslavia

-During World War II, Bosnian Muslim elite and notables issued resolutions or memorandums in various cities that publicly denounced Croat-Nazi collaborationist measures, laws and violence against Serbs: Prijedor (23 September), Sarajevo (the Resolution of Sarajevo Muslims of 12 October), Mostar (21 October), Banja Luka (12 November), Bijeljina (2 December) and Tuzla (11 December).
+Some Bosnian Muslim elite and notables issued resolutions or memorandums in various cities that publicly denounced Nazi collaborationist measures, laws and violence against Serbs: Prijedor (23 September), Sarajevo (the Resolution of Sarajevo Muslims of 12 October), Mostar (21 October), Banja Luka (12 November), Bijeljina (2 December) and Tuzla (11 December).
 The resolutions condemned the Ustaše in Bosnia and Herzegovina, both for their mistreatment of Muslims and for their attempts at turning Muslims and Serbs against one another.
 One memorandum declared that since the beginning of the Ustaše regime, that Muslims dreaded the lawless activities that some Ustaše, some Croatian government authorities, and various illegal groups perpetrated against the Serbs.
-A great deal of the Bosnian Muslim population however sided with the Ustaše.
-Muslims composed approximately 12 percent of the civil service and armed forces of the Independent State of Croatia.
-Some of them also participated in Ustaše atrocities, while Bosnian Muslims in Nazi Waffen-SS units were responsible for massacres of Serbs in northwest and eastern Bosnia, most notably in Vlasenica.
-At this time several massacres against Bosnian Muslims were carried out by Serb and Montenegrin Chetniks.

-It is estimated that 75,000 Muslims died in the war, although the number may have been as high as 86,000 or 6.8 percent of their pre-war population.
-A number of Muslims joined the Yugoslav Partisan forces, "making it a truly multi-ethnic force".
-In the entirety of the war, the Yugoslav Partisans of Bosnia and Herzegovina were 23 percent Muslim.
+It is estimated that 75,000 Muslims died in the war, although the number may have been as high as 86,000 or 6.8 per cent of their pre-war population.
+Several Muslims joined the Yugoslav Partisan forces, "making it a truly multi-ethnic force".
+In the entirety of the war, the Yugoslav Partisans of Bosnia and Herzegovina were 23 per cent Muslim.
 Even so, Serb-dominated Yugoslav Partisans would often enter Bosnian Muslim villages, killing Bosnian Muslim intellectuals and other potential opponents.
 In February 1943, the Germans approved the 13th Waffen Mountain Division of the SS Handschar (1st Croatian) and began recruitment.